1935 Labor Day hurricane: Impact

+The hurricane destroyed over half of Naples's 1000 ft fishing pier.
+One person died on State Road 80 near the Hendry–Lee county line when a bus overturned in rainy conditions.
+The latter also reported damage to approximately 25% of citrus crops, several unroofed buildings, and numerous toppled trees.
+Rainfall inundated some streets along the Caloosahatchee River with up to 2 ft of water.
+The hurricane deroofed several homes on Gasparilla Island, including at Boca Grande, causing most people on the island to evacuate.
 Despite wind gusts reaching 65 mph, Tampa held municipal elections on September 3.
 A two-story building housing a voting precinct was destroyed, while many other polling places lost electricity, forcing voting to be conducted in candlelight.
 Throughout the city, the hurricane downed wires, signs, and trees, and washed out roads in a number of places.
 The Ybor City neighborhood reported the deroofing of a post office and the shattering of windows at several businesses.

 Along Florida's gulf coast, the hurricane impacted Cedar Key particularly severely.
 Nearly all roofs experienced at least minor damage, many of which were blown off, while winds also downed many trees and power lines.
 The cyclone also severely damaged docks and fishing vessels.
 Three deaths occurred in the town.
-Florida governor David Sholtz described Horseshoe Beach in Dixie County" as "completely isolated, with nearly every home there destroyed".
-A loss of roughly 80% of commercial timber occurred in neighboring Taylor County, where approximately 300 families became homeless.
-In Gainesville, a large pine tree struck an engineering department building at the University of Florida.
-Governor Sholtz also reported high winds and that "all communications facilities have been disrupted" in Tallahassee.